• Skip to primary navigation

 Roman Artichokes (Carciofi Alla Romana)

-Roman Artichokes, a delicious and healthy side or appetizer that is traditional to Roman cuisine.
+Roman Artichokes, a delicious side dish or appetizer that is traditional to Roman cuisine.
 The artichokes are seasoned to perfection with fresh mint and parsley, and pair perfectly with just about any dish.

 📖 History of Carciofi Alla Romana